 UP Health System – Portage

-The Keweenaw Peninsula is the Northwestern four-county area of Michigan’s ruggedly beautiful Upper Peninsula.
-This scenic peninsula jutting out into Lake Superior is home to a warm, family-oriented community with excellent schools, a thriving arts scene and world-class year-round outdoor recreation.
+Welcome to the Keweenaw Peninsula, where you'll find a warm, family-oriented community with excellent schools, a thriving arts scene and world-class year-round outdoor recreation.

 The Keweenaw is a four-season wonderland for outdoor enthusiasts.
-Camping, fishing and hunting are popular year-round.
-Hundreds of miles in trail systems are developed for off-road motorized recreation such as ATVing and snowmobiling.
-Additionally, there are hundreds of miles of trails for the avid silent sports culture including hiking, mountain biking, snowshoeing, and Nordic skiing.
-Because of the endless miles of shoreline offered by Lake Superior and many of the inland lakes, water sports and recreation are a mainstream activity in the warmer months.
-Although brave surfers have been known to conquer the epic winter waves of Lake Superior.
-The area celebrates the silent sports with several athletic events — runs, bike races, triathlons and ski races.
+Camping, fishing and hunting are popular year-round, and hundreds of miles in trail systems are developed for off-road motorized recreation such as ATVing and snowmobiling.
+There are hundreds of miles of trails for the avid silent sports culture, including hiking, mountain biking, snowshoeing and Nordic skiing.
+And water sports beckon from the shores of Lake Superior.